 The growing complexity of data platforms and the need to achieve agility in data analytics are often solved by decentralizing the data stack.
 Independent departments expose their data to other departments for consumption.
 The data-sharing contracts are loose, based on oral agreements.
 Even when issues in timely data delivery are detected, the department that is consuming the data can only escalate the incident up the management ladder to a common leader.
 For the interest of both the publishing and consuming parties, it is better if the timeliness issues are identified early, and both department heads discuss how to solve the problem in the most efficient way.

-The agility in data delivery is a crucial competitive advantage for the company, but it causes issues.
-When two departments trust each other, the data publisher will release data before finishing extensive testing of the data delivery platform.
-Technical issues on the data publisher side will now flow downstream to the department consuming the data.
+Agility in data delivery is a crucial competitive advantage for the company, but it causes issues.
+When two departments trust each other, the data publisher releases data before finishing extensive testing of the data delivery platform.
+Technical issues on the data publisher side now flow downstream to the department consuming the data.

 Source columns for data timeliness

-Before we can dive into the definition of timeliness data quality checks, we must first understand how to decide if the data is up-to-date.
+Before we can discuss the definition of timeliness data quality checks, we must first understand how to determine whether the data is up-to-date.

 The only types of datasets for which timeliness could be measured are tables that contain some kind of business events that are identified at a point in time.